DfE complaints procedure

 Introduction

-This complaints procedure is designed to address any specific concerns our customers have about the quality of customer service provided by our staff.
+This complaints procedure is designed to address any specific concerns our customers have about the quality of service provided by our staff.
 For example this might include:

-• avoidable delays, for example in receiving information or responses
+• avoidable delays, for example, in receiving information or responses

 • difficulty in contacting the correct office

-• incorrect information or guidance issued by the Department
+• incorrect information or guidance issued by the department

 • attitude and conduct of our staff